chef/chef-web-docs/includes_chef_shell/includes_chef_shell_advanced_debug.rst

 ..
 The contents of this file are included in multiple topics.
 ..
-This file describes a command or a sub-command for Knife.
+This file describes a command or a subcommand for Knife.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 In |chef shell|, it is possible to get extremely verbose debugging using the tracing feature in |ruby irb|. |chef shell| provides a shortcut for turning tracing on and off.
 For example: